 One of the most important things you will need to take care of before you start your studies in the United States is finding a place to live.
-Valencia College does not offer student housing, but there are still plenty of housing options around any of our campuses, including apartments, homestays and hotels.
-In addition to the resources listed below, Valencia holds annual housing fairs on campus and provides rental information and roommate listings through the Student Development office.
+Valencia College will offer housing starting Fall 2019 at our Downtown Campus.

 All online services listed here are privately owned companies and are not associated with Valencia College; the contact is provided here only as information about alternative housing possibilities and any arrangements you choose to make are strictly between you (the student) and the housing company.